-The Quality and Risk Management Partner in KPMG CIS is also a designated Ethics and Independence Partner (EIP).
-The EIP has primary responsibility for the direction and execution of ethics and independence policies and procedures in KPMG in Central Asia and the CIS.
+The Ethics and Independence Partner has primary responsibility for the direction and execution of ethics and independence policies and procedures in KPMG AZSA and reports on ethics and independence issues to the RMP.

-The Audit, Tax and Advisory functions - Function Heads
+The Audit and Advisory functions - Function Heads

-The three heads of the client service functions (Audit, Tax and Advisory) are accountable to the KPMG CIS Executive for the quality of service delivered in their respective functions.
-They are responsible for the execution of the risk management, quality assurance and monitoring procedures for their specific functions within the framework set by the Quality and Risk Management Partner.
+The two heads of the client service functions (Audit and Advisory) are accountable to the CEO for the quality of service delivered in their respective functions.
+They are responsible for the execution of the risk management and quality assurance procedures for their specific functions within the framework set by the Risk Management Partner.
 These procedures make it clear that, at the engagement level, risk management and quality control is ultimately the responsibility of all professionals in the firm.

-KPMG Kazakhstan's Head of Audit is responsible for the effective management and control of the Audit Function.
+KPMG AZSA's Head of Audit is responsible for the effective management and control of the Audit Function.
 This includes:

-- setting a strong tone and culture supporting audit quality through communication, engagement support and commitment to the highest standards of professional excellence, including professional skepticism, objectivity, and ethics and integrity; - developing and implementing an audit strategy which is aligned with KPMG Kazakhstan's audit quality requirements; and - working with the Quality and Risk Management Partner to monitor and address audit quality and risk matters as they relate to the Audit practice.
+- setting a strong tone and culture supporting audit quality through communication, engagement support and commitment to the highest standards of professional excellence, including professional skepticism, objectivity, and ethics and integrity; - developing and implementing an audit strategy which is aligned with KPMG AZSA's audit quality requirements; and - working with the Risk Management Partner to monitor and address audit quality and risk matters as they relate to the Audit practice.